MarvelCollin/MisVord/App/DEPLOYMENT.md

    start-dev-socket-server.bat
    ```

-2. The socket server will run on port 1002 with the path `/socket.io` (standard Socket.IO path)
+2. The socket server will run on port 1002 with the path `/misvord/socket/socket.io`

 3. You can test the socket connection using the `socket-test.html` file:
    ```